matfantinel/fantinel.dev/src/lib/posts/microfrontends.md

 ---
 slug: microfrontends
-title: "Micro Frontends: Solving the Legacy JavaScript Problem"
+title: 'Micro Frontends: Solving the Legacy JavaScript Problem'
 date: 2019-03-17
-excerpt: "Finally a way to modernize that legacy project you keep complaining about!"
+excerpt: 'Finally a way to modernize that legacy project you keep complaining about!'
 tags: [Front-End, JavaScript, Guide]
 ---